Is Berkeley College Right for You?

 AAS, Financial Services Additional Costs

-This program requires students to obtain a financial calculator, the cost of which totals approximately $35.00.
-Detailed, itemized information describing the required calculator will be provided by the Department Chairperson or Instructor.
+This program recommends that students obtain a financial calculator, the cost of which totals approximately $35.00.
+Detailed, itemized information describing the recommended calculator will be provided by the Department Chair or faculty member.

 BBA, Financial Services Additional Costs

-This program requires students to obtain a financial calculator, the cost of which totals approximately $35.00.
-Detailed, itemized information describing the required calculator will be provided by the Department Chairperson or Instructor.
+This program recommends that students obtain a financial calculator, the cost of which totals approximately $35.00.
+Detailed, itemized information describing the recommended calculator will be provided by the Department Chair or faculty member.

 BS, Information Technology Management Additional Costs

-Students taking courses ITM3321 and ITM 3322 online are required to obtain Adobe Creative Cloud.
-The cost is approximately $20.00 per month for eight months ($160.00 total).
-Detailed, itemized information describing the required software will be provided by the Department Chairperson or Instructor.
+Students taking courses ITM3321 and ITM3322 online are required to use Adobe Creative Cloud.
+Access to this software is available through Apporto, a remote service, or students may wish to purchase their own educational subscription.
+The cost is approximately $20.00 per month.
+Detailed, itemized information describing the required software will be provided by the Department Chair or faculty member.

 MISCELLANEOUS COSTS

-Professional Judgement (PJ) is the authority that the US Department of Education gives to Financial Aid Administrators.
-All students, who believe they have special or unusual circumstances are encouraged to contact Financial Aid for potential "Professional Judgement" determinations.
-Some Conditions that can be considered for PJ:
+Professional Judgment (PJ) is the authority that the US Department of Education gives to Financial Aid Administrators.
+All students, who believe they have special or unusual circumstances are encouraged to contact Financial Aid for potential "Professional Judgment" determinations.
+Some conditions that can be considered for PJ:

 • Adjustments to the Cost of Attendance based on Dependent Care, Disability or any other unusual expenses.